skadimoolam/ping/readme.md

 ## One Tiny Gotcha

-This does work in `http://localhost`, since most private websites do not allow Cross Domain request, you would have to use a plugin like (Allow-Control-Allow-Origin) [https://chrome.google.com/webstore/detail/allow-control-allow-origi/nlfbmbojpeacfghkpbjhddihlkkiljbi] when working on `http://localhost`.
+This does not work over `http://localhost`, since most private websites do not allow Cross Domain request, you would have to use a plugin like [Allow-Control-Allow-Origin](https://chrome.google.com/webstore/detail/allow-control-allow-origi/nlfbmbojpeacfghkpbjhddihlkkiljbi) when working on `http://localhost`.

 ## data.json Configurations

 There's not much you can configure, take a look in the code below.
+Add or remove any site, should work as expected if not just make an issue here in Github.
 ``` json
 [
   {